List of WWE television programming: Free for All (1996–2009)

 Following No Way Out 2009, the Free For All name was discontinued in the United States.

 Friday Night's Main Event (1997)

-WWF Friday Night's Main Event aired on the USA Network when Raw was preempted on the weeks of August 29 and September 5 in 1997, due to USA's coverage of the US Open.
+WWF Friday Night's Main Event aired on the USA Network when Raw was preempted on the weeks of August 29 and September 5, 1997, due to USA's coverage of the US Open.
 This program averaged a low 1.5 rating.

 Shotgun Saturday Night (1997–1999)

 WWF Shotgun Saturday Night aired between 1997 and 1999 and was a syndicated show that comprised matches with lower card wrestlers.
 Shotgun Saturday Night was replaced by WWF Jakked in 1999.
 As a notation, there were various versions of this show that floated around in different markets such as WWF Shotgun and WWF Shotgun Challenge, which were basically the same content just rearranged with different commentary (Shotgun Challenge being specific to the New York market).
 There were also three other shows with basically the same content, although camera angles, commentary, and local promos were different.
 Those being Canadian Superstars (hosted By Tom Prichard, Ray Rougeau and - briefly - Gorilla Monsoon), WWF New York (hosted by Vince Russo among others), and WWF 11:Alive.